 Using Forstner bits

-Forstner bits work great for anything needing high precision and a clean finish.
+Forstner bits work great for anything needing high precision and a clean finish (see also best Forstner bit set review).
 They are also more “powerful” and with low speed and feed you can easily cut hardwood where hole saw will end up burning itself.
 The other pros of a Forstner bit is that it can drill as deep as you need.
 Of course, a hole saw cuts only as deep as the height of the bit allow.

 All that is needed is to keep the bit sharp.
 Of course, anything beats a dull Forstner bit.
 Blunt edges splinter plywood, and tend to overheat quickly.
 As a result, the steel deteriorates and even after sharpening the bit does not work well.
 The best forstner bits will serve you for a very long time, you just need to work slowly and keep the tool sharp.